irondsd/cjournal-api/README.md

 - `404 Not Found` if the device does not exist
 - `204 No Content` on success

+Deleting the device will also remove all the data stored for this device

 ## Lookup device data

 `GET /api/devices/<id>/data/?api_key=sample_key&from=1345432423`